Tej Lalvani: Early life and business career

-Lalvani grew up in Bangalore, Karnataka Southern India, and spent his childhood between India and the United Kingdom before settling in London when he was 16.
+Lalvani grew up in Bangalore, Karnataka, Southern India, and spent his childhood between India and the United Kingdom before settling in London when he was 16.
 He graduated with a bachelor's degree from Westminster Business School at the University of Westminster in 1996, and started his career working in the warehouse of his father's company Vitabiotics, before succeeding him as CEO.

 Along with his wife, Lalvani runs a property investment business in London.

 In 2012, Lalvani was named Young Entrepreneur at the Asian Business Awards as well as Young Entrepreneur of the Year by TiE in 2013.
 In October 2017, he ranked at number 48 on the GG2 Power List of the most influential Asian people in Britain.

 In November 2020, Lalvani was included on The Grocer's NPD Power List.
 He was awarded this based on his contribution to and innovation in the UK grocery industry during the pandemic.

 Lalvani shares his business insight and experience across various social platforms - most notably, LinkedIn.
 In 2020, he was named one of LinkedIn’s ‘Top UK Voices’.

 In November 2021, the University of Westminster awarded him with an honorary doctorate.
 In May 2022, the University of Westminster appointed Lalvani as a visiting professor at Westminster Business School.

 Dragons' Den

 Lalvani succeeded Nick Jenkins as the next "dragon" on Dragons' Den in 2017.

 In January 2021, Lalvani announced his departure from the show to focus on the expansion of his business.
-Series 18, which will be his final series, started in spring 2021.
+Series 18, which was his final series, started in spring 2021.